welldone-cloud/aws-summarize-account-activity/README.md

 ## Example visualizations

-When using the optional `--plot-results` argument, visualizations of the API call activity are generated as PNG files.
+When using the optional `--plot-results` argument, visualizations of the API call activity are generated as PNG files:

 Example distribution of API calls across regions:
 ![](./example_plots/api_calls_per_region.png)